oVirt/ovirt-site/source/feature/detailedquota.html.md

     When reducing resources for limitation, an alert message will be presented as follow:
      *Attention, Quota resources have been changed.
 Please update the Quota Users permissions on the following resources if needed* .
     Note, that the User, created a Quota, would not necessarily, have permissions, to create/edit entities for using it.
+     Administrator should also have an aggregated view of defined Quotas vs actual storage space used/free.

 #### Installation/Upgrade